SharinaS/music-central/README.md

 # MusicCentral
-A fullstack Java application and RESTful API that lets a user save information about favorite artists and music.
+A full stack Java application and RESTful API that lets a user save information about favorite artists and music.
 A user can peruse their music favorites and play their song of choice, by clicking on a song that opens up their preferred music site, such as YouTube.

 MusicCentral is currently deployed on both Heroku and AWS
 * [See it live on Heroku](https://yourmusiccentral.herokuapp.com/)